 SEC.
-1.12 ALTERNATE PROPOSALS
+1.13 ALTERNATE PROPOSALS

 Offerors may only submit one proposal for evaluation.
-In accordance with 2 AAC 12.830 alternate proposals (proposals that offer something different than what is asked for) will be rejected.
+In accordance with 2 AAC 12.830, alternate proposals that offer something different from what is asked for will be rejected.

 SEC.
-1.13 NEWS RELEASES
+1.14 NEWS RELEASES

 News releases related to this RFP will not be made without prior approval of the project director.